Does Sand Help With Soil Drainage?

 Typically, contractors remove multiple layers of soil during a home's construction, which can negatively affect how it will drain water in the future.

-On the other hand, some soils are naturally dense, like clay, so many plants can't grow well in them.
+Conversely, some soils, like clay, are naturally dense, so many plants can't grow well in them.

-Of course, using products like a liquid soil softener/aerator will help to reverse the effects of man/nature-created drainage issues and help filter out water more efficiently.
+Of course, using products like a liquid soil softener/aerator will help reverse the effects of man-made or natural drainage issues and filter out water more efficiently.

 Is Sand Or Gravel Better For Drainage?